exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ### Using TLS Connections

-To establish a TLS connection with an Exasol virtual schema, you must use Exasol Virtual Schema 5.0.3 or later and connect to an Exasol cluster running Exasol 7.1 or later.
+To establish a TLS connection with an Exasol Virtual Schema, you must use Exasol Virtual Schema 5.0.3 or later and connect to an Exasol cluster running Exasol 7.1 or later.
 The reason why you need the Exasol Virtual Schema 5.0.3 or later is that with this version we built-in a JDBC driver that is TLS-capable.

 Check the [JDBC driver documentation](https://docs.exasol.com/connect_exasol/drivers/jdbc.htm) in our online handbook for details.

 ### Disabling TLS

-If you want to connect to a cluster running Exasol 7.0.x or earlier with a recent Exasol Virtual Schema (5.0.3 or later), you _must_ explicitly disable TLS on in the JDBC connection the Virtual Schema uses, otherwise the driver will attempt to establish a TLS connection to the server that does not support it and the connection attempt will fail.
+If you want to connect to a cluster running Exasol 7.0.x or earlier with a recent Exasol Virtual Schema (5.0.4 or later), you _should_ explicitly disable TLS on in the JDBC connection the Virtual Schema uses, otherwise the driver will attempt to establish a TLS connection to the server that does not support it and the connection attempt will fail.

 The [JDBC driver property `legacyencryption`](https://docs.exasol.com/connect_exasol/drivers/jdbc.htm#SupportedDriverProperties) switches between TLS and the encryption scheme of older Exasol versions.
 Set it to `1` to disable TLS.